bnzbnz/qBit4DelphiV2-qNOXifyV2/README.md

 # qBit4DelphiV2 API + qNOXify V2
-Ani API to drive any qBittorent/NOX server form Delphi (100% Pure Pascal).
+An API to drive any qBittorent/NOX server form Delphi (100% Pure Pascal).
 It is based on the JsonX4 project.(https://github.com/bnzbnz/JsonX4)

 > It includes qNOXify V2 a qNOX client for qBittorrent and mainly NOX servers (SeedBox)